drowqueen/automation-ci/Readme.md

-This repository automates the deployment of Nginx instances on AWS EC2 using Terraform, Terragrunt, and GitHub Actions.
+This repository automates the deployment of Nginx instances on AWS EC2 using Terragrunt, and GitHub Actions.
 It supports both package and source installation methods for Nginx, with a focus on folder-agnostic logic under the live/ directory.
+It creates dynamic security groups based on the listening port for each instance.

 # Prerequisites
 * AWS Credentials: Set AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY in GitHub Secrets.